-Despite these findings, open questions remain about whether, and to what extent, humans engage in backwards .
-This is because the conclusion that children in Sobel et al. (2004) engaged in backwards , for example, was based on a comparison of the proportion of children who chose B in the condition to the proportion of children who chose B in the IS condition. engaged in reasoning if fewer of them chose B as a cause in the condition than in the IS condition.
-However, we argue that this comparison may not be the most appropriate one to assess reasoning.
-This is because reasoning implies a categorical drop in the rating of B within the condition itself.
-Thus, —which was not undertaken in Sobel et al. (2004) but was in Griffiths et al. (2011)— compare the proportion of children who chose B before the backwards blocking event was presented to .
+Despite these findings, open questions remain about whether, and to what extent, humans engage in backwards BB.
+This is because the conclusion that children in Sobel et al. (2004) engaged in backwards BB, for example, was based on a comparison of the proportion of children who chose B in the BB condition to the proportion of children who chose B in the IS condition; that is, 4-year-olds were said to have engaged in BB reasoning because fewer of them chose B as a cause in the BB condition than in the IS condition.
+However, we argue that this comparison may not be the most appropriate one to assess BB reasoning.
+This is because, as discussed above, BB reasoning implies either a categorical drop in the rating of B within the BB condition itself or a return to baseline within the same condition.
+Thus, the more appropriate comparison—which was not undertaken in Sobel et al. (2004) but was in Griffiths et al. (2011)—would have been to compare the proportion of children who chose B before the BB event was presented or adults’ causal ratings of both objects before the BB event to both sets of responses after the event was demonstrated.

-In addition to , inspection of the literature reveals that the evidence is mixed humans engage in reasoning.
-In particular, some studies purport to show evidence of reasoning in children and adults (e.g., Griffiths et al., 2011; Sobel et al., 2004), whereas other studies either show no evidence or only weak evidence of (e.g., Larkin, Aitken, & Dickinson, 1998) or showed evidence of backwards blocking reasoning under some conditions but not under others (e.g., Lovibond et al., 2003).
-For example, Lovibond et al. (2003) demonstrated that if participants learned that foods combined additively to produce larger allergic reactions—that is, two foods could potentially combine to produce a larger allergic reaction than either of the food cues—they as less of a cause than the ratings of foods C and D in a control condition.
-Note that neither food C nor food D in the control condition was shown in isolation .
-In contrast, if participants were taught that it is not possible to determine outcome additivity imposed ceiling on the magnitude of allergic reactions, participants' ratings of food B did not differ from those of C or D in the control condition.
-This finding is important because it demonstrates that reasoning depends on the extent to which causes are viewed additively and perhaps is not as robust as originally thought (for related findings, see also Beckers, de Houwer, Pineno, & Miller, 2005).
+In addition to interpretational issues, closer inspection of the literature reveals that the evidence is mixed about whether, under what conditions, and to what extent humans engage in BB reasoning.
+In particular, some studies purport to show evidence of BB reasoning in children and adults (e.g., Griffiths et al., 2011; Sobel et al., 2004), whereas other studies either show no evidence or only weak evidence of BB (e.g., Larkin, Aitken, & Dickinson, 1998) or showed evidence of BB reasoning under some conditions but not under others (e.g., Lovibond et al., 2003).
+For example, Lovibond et al. (2003) demonstrated that if participants learned first that foods combined additively to produce larger allergic reactions—that is, two foods could potentially combine to produce a larger allergic reaction than either of the food cues could produce in isolation—and then were shown the BB trial, they tended to rate food B as less of a cause than the ratings of foods C and D in a control condition.
+Note that neither food C nor food D in the control condition was shown in isolation; rather, both food cues together produced the reaction.
+In contrast, if participants were taught that it is not possible to determine outcome additivity perhaps because of an imposed ceiling on the magnitude of allergic reactions, participants' ratings of food B did not differ from those of C or D in the control condition.
+This finding is important because it demonstrates that BB reasoning depends on the extent to which participants are made to think about causes additively or in terms of an impost ceiling causes are viewed additively and perhaps is not as robust as originally thought (for related findings, see also Beckers, de Houwer, Pineno, & Miller, 2005).